dacarlin/protein-transformers/README.md

   output by the language model during training.
 To do this, I use ESMFold (either via `curl` or local install).
-ESMFold will rapidly (a second or two) fold small proteins like those in the HypF example dataset so you can easily keep track of the folding progress as the model trains
+ESMFold will rapidly (a second or two) fold small proteins like those in the AcyP example dataset so you can easily keep track of the folding progress as the model trains

-## Compute environment

-To run the code locally on Metal, simply pass `--device mps` to the main script.
-To install the dependencies (just PyTorch and Biotite, optionally Hugging Face tokenizers if needed)
+## Tutorial: training a model from scratch on the AcyP dataset

+### Setting up your compute environment

+To install all the dependencies at once (this is simple enough that I'll skip providing an environment file, but please feel free to open an issue if you have problems and we can update this):

 ```
 # virtual environment
 python -m venv .venv
-python -m pip install torch biotite tokenizers tensorboard
+python -m pip install torch biotite plotly
 ```

+Everything works on CPU, MPS, and CUDA currently.
+For the videos, I am using the Fish shell and a vanilla Python 3.11 virtual environment.

-## Training from scratch
+### Training from scratch

 To instantiate a new model and train on a FASTA dataset, use the following command line.
-The example dataset in the repo contains 26,878 homologs of HypF that are between 64 and 128 residues in length and contain predicted catalytic residue sites from UniProt.
+The example dataset in the repo contains 26,878 homologs of AcyP that are between 64 and 128 residues in length and contain predicted catalytic residue sites from UniProt.

 To train a model on this dataset, use the following command: